swathianil/Logistic-Regression-Breast-Cancer-Wisconsin-Diagnostic-/README.md

 - setupy.py : list of dependencies & requirements

 ## Data description
-" Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+"Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

 This database is also available through the UW CS ftp server: